JayacharanR/Clean-Backup/README.md

 *   **Exact (0-2)**: Detects only identical or near-identical images.
 *   **Standard (5-7)**: Recommended.
 Handles format changes and minor resizing.
 *   **Aggressive (10+)**: Detects cropped or heavily edited variations.

+### Mode 4: Undo Last Operation
+A safety net for accidental operations.
+*   **Lists Recent Sessions**: Shows a history of organization or deduplication runs.
+*   **Rollback**: Moves files back to their original locations and cleans up empty year/month folders created by the tool.

 ## 📊 Performance & Logging